ecsx-framework/ECSx/guides/tutorial.md

 Now that we have an Elixir project with Phoenix, we can get started on building a game with Entity-Component-System architecture.
 In our game, each player will control a ship, which can sail around the map, and will attack enemies if they come too close.

 > Note: This guide will get you up-and-running with a working game, but it is intentionally generic.
 Feel free to experiment with altering details from this implementation to customize your own game.

+## Defining Component Types

 First let's consider the basic properties of a ship: